 Support Huntington's Disease Research

-The University of Connecticut Health Center’s Huntington’s Disease Program is committed to making advances in the diagnosis and treatment of Huntington’s Disease (HD), which affects approximately one in 10,000 men and women in the United States.
+The UConn Health’s Huntington’s Disease Program is committed to making advances in the diagnosis and treatment of Huntington’s Disease (HD), which affects approximately one in 10,000 men and women in the United States.

 Huntington’s Disease is a neurodegenerative disorder that causes problems with emotional control, memory and movement, and eventually leads to death.
 It is an inherited disease that usually emerges between the ages of 30 and 50, and can also affect children and the elderly.

-With a state-mandated mission to serve as an HD resource, the UConn Health Center provides clinical care, educational outreach and research opportunities.
+With a state-mandated mission to serve as an HD resource, UConn Health provides clinical care, educational outreach and research opportunities.

 A range of free comprehensive services is available to patients living in Connecticut, such as genetic counseling and testing, individual and family counseling, neuropsychiatric screening, neuropsychological testing and clinical trials.

-The UConn Health Center serves as the primary resource to health care providers in Connecticut.
+UConn Health serves as the primary resource to health care providers in Connecticut.
 Educational initiatives enable communities across the state to stay abreast of treatments and care for people with HD.

 Clinicians and scientists are conducting cutting-edge research right here in Connecticut and collaborating with colleagues around the world.
 UConn is associated with the Huntington Study Group, which is a global collaboration of clinical researchers, and the Cure Huntington’s Disease Initiative (CHDI) Foundation, which is a non-profit biomedical research organization focused on developing therapies to slow the progression of HD.